Skip to main content

 Overview

-Purna is a research and clinical decision-support tool.
-All outputs are intended to assist qualified professionals and should be reviewed by a genetic specialist before being used in any clinical context.
+MIP is a research and clinical decision-support tool.
+All outputs are intended to assist qualified professionals and should be reviewed by a domain expert before being used in any clinical or regulatory context.

 1